Steve Ballmer: Sports

 In a survey conducted by The Athletic in December 2020, Ballmer was voted the best owner in basketball.

-In September 2025, Pablo S. Torre reported on his podcast that Steve Ballmer and the Los Angeles Clippers used Aspiration as a means of paying Kawhi Leonard an extra $28 million, circumventing the NBA salary cap.
+In September 2025, journalist Pablo Torre broke the Los Angeles Clippers salary cap scandal, reporting that Steve Ballmer and the Los Angeles Clippers used Aspiration as a means of paying Kawhi Leonard an extra $28 million, circumventing the NBA salary cap.
 John Karalis of the Boston Sports Journal later reported that Kawhi also received an additional $20 million in Aspiration company stock.
 Ballmer and the Clippers claimed innocence, declaring they were the victims of a fraud perpetrated by Aspiration co-founder Joe Sanberg.
 However, it was revealed that both Ballmer and Clippers co-owner Dennis Wong kept investing money into Aspiration and Golden State Opportunity Foundation (Sanberg's charity) after Aspiration's financial issues and fraud had publicly been exposed.
-Adam Silver announced the NBA hired Wachtell, Lipton, Rosen & Katz to investigate Torre's claims of salary cap circumvention.
-The NBA previously investigated Kawhi Leonard's free agency deal with the Clippers in 2019.
-The NBA determined there was no evidence the Clippers had given Kawhi benefits that violated NBA rules, but the case could be re-opened if new evidence surfaced.
+Adam Silver announced the NBA hired Wachtell, Lipton, Rosen & Katz to investigate Torre's claims of salary cap circumvention. and found the Clippers, and Ballmer guilty of cap circumvention, issuing the largest punishment in NBA history and banning Ballmer for one year.The NBA previously investigated Kawhi Leonard's free agency deal with the Clippers in 2019.
 Additionally, Ballmer's Clippers were fined $250,000 in 2015 for circumventing the NBA salary cap, when they offered an unauthorized business opportunity during their pursuit of free agent DeAndre Jordan.
+In January 2026, Ballmer's legal team formally filed for his dismissal from the lawsuit.

 Wealth and taxes

-In 2021, ProPublica documented how Ballmer is using his ownership of various sports teams as a means to lower his federal income tax to as low as 12%, compared to around 35% for the athletes playing in the team.
+In 2021, ProPublica documented how Ballmer is using his ownership of various sports teams as a means to lower his federal income tax to as low as 12%, compared to around 35% for the athletes playing on the team.
 The report exposes how the Clippers were profitable before their acquisition by Ballmer, but then reported $700 million in losses for tax purposes in following years.

 In 2023, ProPublica did another report, about Ballmer's usage of wash sales helped by Goldman Sachs, under the label "Tax Advantaged Loss Harvesting", resulting in tax savings of more than half a billion dollars over 5 years.

-As of 5 March 2025, Bloomberg Billionaires Index estimated his personal wealth at around $136 billion, making him the tenth-richest person in the world, and the Forbes *Real-Time Billionaires List* ranked him as the twelfth-richest person with a net worth of $117.8 billion.
+As of 5 March 2025, Bloomberg Billionaires Index estimated his personal wealth at around $136 billion, making him the tenth-richest person in the world, and the Forbes Real-Time Billionaires List ranked him as the twelfth-richest person with a net worth of $117.8 billion.